Find Affordable College Courses

 5 Yearly Graduations

 The 5th most popular school in the country for education/teaching of individuals with vision impairments majors who are seeking their master's degree is University of South Carolina - Upstate.
-Roughly 6,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,208 per year, while in-state graduate students, on average, pay $13,734 per year.
-During the 2020-2021 academic year, 5 people received their master's degree in education/teaching of individuals with vision impairments from USC Upstate.
-Around 80% of these students were from an underrepresented racial-ethnic group, and 80% were women.
+During the most recent year for which we have data, 5 people received their master's degree in education/teaching of individuals with vision impairments from USC Upstate.

 #6